ebadi/investment-resources/README.md

 - Valuation: Measuring and Managing the Value of Companies by McKinsey & Company Inc.
 - Security Analysis: Principles and Techniques by Benjamin Graham
 - Expectations Investing by Michael Mauboussin
-- Damodaran on Valuation Damodaran on Valuation
+- Damodaran on Valuation by Aswath Damodaran
 - The Wisdom Of Finance: Discovering Humanity in the World of Risk and Return by Mihir Desai

 ## Misc (Books)